gabeoh/CarND-P04-AdvancedLaneFinding/writeup_report.md

 images.

 #### Other Potential Improvements
-Further improvement can be made to the pipeline by considering cross-frame relations.
-By utilizing results (such as polynomial fit) from previous frames, the pipeline can improve its performance (speed).
-This information can also be used to reject outliers, which would reduce jitters and smoothen lane detections.
+Further improvement can be made to the pipeline especially regarding cross-frame relations.
+In the current implementation, only the width between two lane lines is used to determine the confidence level of the lane line fits.
+However, there are more robust way of determining the confidence level such as matching lane shapes and counting detected lane line pixels.

+In addition, the detection can be further smoothened by combining detections from previous frames and new detection (such as weighted averaging).

 ---